snoopwpf/snoopwpf/README.md

 The big addition in this version was the inclusion of the triggers tab which was a useful feature of another WPF spying utility called WPF Inspector (written by [Christan Moser](https://github.com/ChristianMoser)).
 It was ported to Snoop by Bastian Schmidt.

-## Documentation on how to Use Snoop
+## Documentation on how to use Snoop
 Unfortunately there isn't any exhaustive documentation on how to use Snoop and there are plenty of hidden features.
 If someone is willing to work on this, please let me know.
 On the bright side, it is a pretty easy utility to use and learn.
 I have made three videos which should get most people quick started.

 Here are the links to the current Snoop Tips & Tricks: